qic-ibk/projective_simulation/README.md

 (graph)**, which provides an interpretable route to physical realizations and analysis.

-This library all the necessary tools to develop, deploy and train PS agents in a variety of environments.
-Its content spans from entry-level [tutorials](nbs/tutorials/index_tutorials.ipynb) that introduce the core principles of PS to cutting-edge [research](nbs/webpage/research.ipynb) on the latest developments and applications.
+This library provides all the necessary tools to develop, deploy, and train PS agents in a variety of environments.
+Its content spans from entry-level [tutorials](https://qic-ibk.github.io/projective_simulation/tutorials/index_tutorials.html) that introduce the core principles of PS to cutting-edge [research](https://qic-ibk.github.io/projective_simulation/webpage/research.html) on the latest developments and applications.
 It is actively developed by the [QIC group at UIBK](https://www.uibk.ac.at/en/th-physik/qic-group/).